CLI Commands¶

 Note: Rollbacks are not yet implemented.

 --flake: Specifies a flake to use for configuration.
+Defaults to ~/.config/system-manager if not provided.

 --sudo: Specifies that System Manager can use sudo.